quicbit-js/qb-standard/doc/styles-changed-or-removed.md

 })
 ```

-... and they don't cause diff-noise when moved, so make change management cleaner:
+Dangling commas also help with change management by suppressing diff-noise:

 Let's say this object: